ProjectInvent1A/AIStudioProject/README.md

 **Development Process folder**: These are the Google Colab notebooks we used in developing our final product.
 - **CharityNavigatorAPIScript.ipynb**
-  - Developing script to call the Charity Navigator API — this code is then included in other notebooks where needed
+  - Developing a script to call the Charity Navigator API — this code is then included in other notebooks where needed
 - **AI Studio Project Data Cleaning.ipynb**
   - Combining our two initial datasets (CBDO and IRS pub78) and doing some initial data cleaning.
 Pulled info about each organization’s purpose from the NTEE codes and Charity Navigator API.
-We ended up having to run the Charity Navigator API on the data in chunks, since our dataset is so big, so only the first chunk is seen here.
+We ended up having to run the Charity Navigator API on the data in chunks, since our dataset is so big, so only the first chunk is seen here
 - **DataPreparationAndModeling.ipynb**
   - Data preparation for modeling: combined data chunks from API, dropped unnecessary columns, removed duplicates, and managed missing values.
 - **BTT_modeling.ipynb**